lucassmuller/lucassmuller/README.md

 ### About me

-I'm a Software Developer at SAP Labs Latin America and Computer Science student at UNISINOS.
+I'm a Software Developer and Computer Science Bachelor.